 During the painting of this miniature it is possible that the sitter and the artist discussed what to include.
 A miniature portrait to be given to the prospective husband would possibly feature local Norfolk traditions or symbols such as cowslips suggesting the sitter’s character and physical beauty.
 The use of a bear and ragged staff features in gifts given to Elizabeth I by Robert Dudley, which is not surprising since he was commissioning these items.
 It is likely that this miniature was probably commissioned as a gift from Amy to her husband shortly after her eighteenth birthday.
 In addition, the young lady would not have required a chaperone if the artist were a woman.

 Why do I believe this is this not painted by Levina Teerlinc as suggested by Dr David Starkey?
 Nowhere on any of the works identified to date as being by Teerlinc have this style of writing on them.
 However, there are those that emanate from the Horenbout workshop that do.
 Teerlinc arrived in England in the mid 1540s and while she appears in the royal accounts from 1546 onwards until 1549.
-From then until late 1550 or early 1551, she and her husband, were out of England and did not return until long after the Dudley/Robsart wedding when Teerlinc again features in the accounts when she is recorded as having painted an image of the Princess Elizabeth.
+From then until late 1550 or early 1551, she and her husband, were out of England and did not return until long after the Dudley/Robsart wedding when Teerlinc again features in the accounts where she is recorded as having painted an image of the Princess Elizabeth.

 If this is Amy Robsart it may have been commissioned by her husband, Robert Dudley, or even Amy herself.
-Susannah and her husband were at court at the time and lived only a few miles from Sheen.
+Susannah and her husband were at court at the time and lived only a few miles from Richmond Palace.
 Levina Teerlinc was not even in England.
 Therefore if you accept the argument that this is a portrait of Amy Robsart, then the only artist who could have painted her was Susannah Horenbout.